kaian9804/GetPaperInfo/README.md

 Note: Not really require very stong techniques, you can learn during the hand-on project.

-If you do not know how to get the browser driver, you can reference my previous repository (https://github.com/kaian0414/health-code), I introduced the the process in the "Environment Setting" part.
-In here, I used Google Chrome Driver.
+If you do not know how to get the browser driver, you can reference my previous repository (https://github.com/kaian0414/health-code#environment-setting), I introduced the the process in the "Environment Setting" part.
+In here, I am using Google Chrome Driver.

 ## Coding, Demo and Result
 While running the code, you need to fill in some information.
 Please see the code for detail requirement and setting.